T20X/notes/C++Conversions.md

      IMPORTANT POINTS:
+      - it really works for pointer-to-pointer / refrence-to-refrence conversions!
+IT DOES NOT WORK FOR VALUE CONVERSIONS!
+YOU CANNOT CONVERT CHART TO SIZE_T FOR EXAMPLE
       - 0,NULL CANNOT be converted to the null pointer of the target type .
 For that static_cast / implicit convertions must be used!
       - you can convert nullptr to integer type, but nothing can be converted to std::nullptr_t
       - The null pointer constant NULL or integer zero is not guaranteed to yield the null pointer value of the target type; static_cast or implicit conversion should be used for this purpose.